ocaml/v2.ocaml.org/site/docs/logos.md

 [colors](https://github.com/ocaml/ocaml-logo).
 Two versions are displayed below.
-To include one of them on your web page, just copy and paste the associated HTML code and tweak it (e.g. adapt the `width` or change the part after `logo/` to match the one of the file you are want in the [repository](https://github.com/ocaml/ocaml-logo)).
+To include one of them on your web page, just copy and paste the associated HTML code and tweak it (e.g. adapt the `width` or change the part after `logo/` to match the one of the file you want in the [repository](https://github.com/ocaml/ocaml-logo)).
 The OCaml logo is released under a
 [liberal license](https://github.com/ocaml/ocaml.org/blob/master/LICENSE.md).